 Kinsey concluded that masturbation was not only the quickest way for a woman to orgasm (4 minutes on average) but also the most reliable way (95% success rate).
 Women’s masturbatory activities provided the clearest evidence for female orgasm.
 Kinsey found that 20% of women masturbated regularly.
 So his work indicates that around 20% of women may be capable of orgasm.
 But the percentage of women who do truly orgasm is likely to be much lower than this in the general population.
 Women are under such pressure to have orgasms that they also assume mistakenly that they orgasm from masturbation.
 He found that two out of every five women (42%) never masturbate while a similar number (38%) try masturbation but are not motivated to continue.
 Kinsey’s sample included university educated women who are likely to read more and be more imaginative than average.
 This may increase the likelihood that they discover orgasm (if they are responsive).
 Kinsey remarked on the taboo over masturbation among the less educated.

+Research inevitably involves women who are confident enough to come forward and talk about sex and orgasm.
+The silence of women in the general population over sex suggests that female masturbation is much less common than this.
 Reading Shere Hite’s book is a tremendous relief to any woman who masturbates.
-Her work is the only evidence that women orgasm easily alone but that they struggle with a lover.
-The fact that her book is largely unknown is evidence that few women masturbate.
+Her work is the only evidence that women orgasm easily alone but that they cannot achieve the same thing with a lover.
+The fact that her book is largely unknown is clear evidence that few women masturbate.

-… certainly, it is easier for most women to be orgasmic during masturbation than during intercourse. … For most women, masturbation involves stimulation of the clitoris, whereas with intercourse, the clitoris is only stimulated indirectly.
-(Masters & Johnson 1995)
+… certainly, it is easier for most women to be orgasmic during masturbation than during intercourse. … For most women, masturbation involves some form of stimulation of the clitoris, whereas with intercourse, the clitoris is only stimulated indirectly, … (William Masters & Virginia Johnson)